reyand8/ONLINE-CHAT-JS-PROJECT/README.md

 ____
 * Client
   - Navigate to the server directory: cd client
+  - Install dependencies: npm install
     - Run the project: npm run start
     - Open a browser and navigate to: http://localhost:3000
   - or
-  - Navigate to the server directory: cd client
     - Run the project using webpack: npm run webpack-start
     - Open a browser and navigate to: http://localhost:8080

 ____